How To Earn Money Online In Japan: 7 Best Ways To Do So

 Virtual assistance

-7. Investing in stocks
+7. Investing and trading

 While not necessarily a job per se, it is definitely an important topic to discuss when earning money online in Japan, especially as passive income.